Qybi/resume/README.md

 ## My Resume Website

 ## 📄 About
-A small project I developed to explore the Astro framework and to experiment with github actions deployment to github pages.
+A small project I developed to explore the Astro framework and to experiment with github actions and github pages.

 ## 📝 License